dirtyjtag/DirtyJTAG/README.md

 ### Using your *brand new* DirtyJTAG dongle with a JTAG target

 This is the new pinout for your DirtyJTAG dongle.
-You may want to glue it to the case for pratical reasons.
+You may want to print it and glue it to the case for practical reasons.

 ![ST-Link v2 pinout with DirtyJTAG firmware](docs/img/stlinkv2-pinout.svg)